jamestang23/YingTang/content/authors/JiayuWeng/_index.md

 organizations:

-- name: Beijing Normal University, Faculty of Arts and Sciences
+- name: Beijing Normal University

 # Short bio (displayed in user profile at end of posts)